wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 wouldn't be beholden to political relationships, as he supposedly has no plans for a future political career.
-However, it is just as easy to say that, with no experience in government and very little experience running any large organizations, he would be easy pickings for special interests and entrenched beaurocrats.
+However, it is just as easy to say that, with no experience in government and very little experience running any large organizations, he would be easy pickings for special interests and entrenched bureaucrats.
 This is likely [what happened to Ed Lee][6], whose inexperience as an elected official led him to [trust the wrong people][7].
 And Mayor Lee still had decades of experience as a city employee to draw from, experience that Lurie lacks.
 Plus, running a city is complicated work, and relying on established relationships to get things done can be